Robbie-Bridgwater/mouldy-potatoes/README.md

 ## Usage

-If all requests are successfully made, you will see posts and comments added and a status '200 OK'.
-A '404' or '400' status will show up if there is an error or bad request made

 ## Test
 We do not have any test packages for this app but always check the error messages within terminals and debug using console.log(s).